Podcast: Play in new window | Download

 Tip #23.
 Explain why you chose those things to discuss.

 Tip #24.
-Connect the book to experiences that a reader might face in everyday life.
+Connect the book to experiences a reader might face daily.

 Tip #26.
-Be sure to give a very brief synopsis of the book.
+Be sure to give a brief synopsis of the book.

 Tip #27.
 Talk to the reader as if you were talking to a friend.

 Tip #28.
-Keep it engaging and tell an interesting story.
+Keep it engaging and tell an exciting story.

 Tip #29.
 Make sure your foreword has a beginning, middle, and end.